Devs-Hunting/stock-market-app/README.md

 ## Tests
-Unit tests are implemented in Django, and some integration tests are conducted using Selenium and pytest with Selenium for script testing the app running on Docker.
+Unit tests are implemented in Django to verify the functionality of models, views, and forms in isolation.
+Integration tests use Selenium and pytest to simulate user interactions and ensure the application works as a whole.
+These tests are executed within Docker containers to provide a consistent environment.

 ## Contributors
 - [rafal-gbc](https://github.com/rafal-gbc)